ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_workbench.md

 Period of publishing topic (msec)

 - `dxl_read_period`
-Period of reading information of Dynamixel (msec)
+Period of reading information of DYNAMIXEL (msec)

 - `dxl_write_period`
-Period of writing value to Dynamixel (msec)
+Period of writing value to DYNAMIXEL (msec)

 - `use_moveit`
 If you use joint trajectory from calculated by MoveIt!, please set True